 Dr. Sneha Ganatra

 January 28, 2021

 Anger can vary in intensity from mild irritation to intense fury and rage.
-There are conflicting views whether expressing anger is good or bad for emotional health.
-Anger is an emotion we all experience: when your child doesn’t listen to you, when your spouse doesn’t understand you, someone cuts you at traffic, when your boss refuses to cooperate are just few instances when anger can shoot up.
+There are conflicting views on whether expressing anger is good or bad for emotional health.
+Anger is an emotion we all experience: when your child doesn’t listen to you when your spouse doesn’t understand you, someone cuts you at traffic when your boss refuses to cooperate are just a few instances when anger can shoot up.
 The situations may not be in your control, but your reaction to it surely is!
 Just the way we need to pursue a course or degree to get a job and earn our living, anger management is a program for prevention and anger control; which is essential for living peacefully.

 The major goal of anger management is to control and regulate the anger before it becomes a problem that can harm you or others.
 Wrongly expressed anger not just affects your relationships but also can come in the way of your success.
-Research on affect and self-regulation shows that it occurs because negative emotional states often impairs impulse control.
+Research on affect and self-regulation shows that it occurs because negative emotional states often impair impulse control.

 Effects of Anger: